-- 1. To edit a copy template, click your cursor in the row that you want to edit.
-The row will turn blue. - 2.
-Double-click.
-The copy template will appear, and you can edit the fields. - 3.
+- 1. Double-click the row you want to edit.
+The copy template will appear, and you can edit the fields. - 2.
 After making changes, click Save.

 From the copy template interface, you can delete copy templates that have never been used.
+First check the box for the template you wish to delete, then click Delete Selected.

-Chapter 60.
+Chapter 74.
 Serials Control View

-Serial Control View is separate from the Alternate Serial Control interface.
+As of Evergreen 2.4, the Serial Control View incorporates the Alternate Serial Control interface in the Subscription editor.
 Serial Control View enables you to manage serials in a single tabbed interface.
 This view also enables you to bind units.
 Serial Control View consists of five tabs: Items, Units, Distributions, Subscriptions, and Claims.
-Units and Claims are not functional in 2.0.
+Units and Claims are not functional in 2.4.

-Create a subscription
+Create a Subscription